abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

    .. _launcher_compile_step:

    a.
-After the download is complete, select :guilabel:`Compile` to start compiling.
-Depending on the size of the downloaded software and the host computer configuration, the compilation process may take a few hours.
+After the download of the selected compilable distribution or flashable binary is complete, select :guilabel:`Compile` to start compiling.
+Depending on the size of the downloaded software and the host computer configuration, the compilation process can take a few hours.

       .. image:: ../../media/k2c-qli-build-ga/download.png